Jeremy Maclin

-Jeremy Maclin (born May 11, 1988) is a former American football wide receiver.
-He played college football at Missouri, where he was a two-time consensus All-American, and was drafted by the Philadelphia Eagles in the first round of the 2009 NFL Draft.
-He also played for the Kansas City Chiefs and Baltimore Ravens, making a Pro Bowl appearance in 2014 with the Eagles.
-Maclin retired in 2019.
+Jeremy Maclin (born May 11, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL) for eight seasons.
+He played college football for the Missouri Tigers, twice earning consensus All-American honors.
+Maclin was selected by the Philadelphia Eagles in the first round of the 2009 NFL draft and earned a Pro Bowl selection in 2014.
+He also played for the Kansas City Chiefs and Baltimore Ravens.

-Early years
+Early life

 Maclin was born in Kirkwood, Missouri.
 He attended Kirkwood High School in Kirkwood, Missouri from 2002 to 2006, where he was a letterman in football and basketball.

 College career

 Maclin attended the University of Missouri, where he played on coach Gary Pinkel's Missouri Tigers football team from 2006 to 2008.
 He played as a wide receiver, punt and kick return specialist for the Missouri Tigers in 2007 and 2008.
 He holds the NCAA freshman record for most all-purpose yards in a single season.
 His yardage totals in four categories were: 307 punt returning, 375 rushing, 1,039 kickoff returning, and 1,055 receiving for a total of 2,776 yards; an average of 198.3 yards per game in his 14 games.